The best of Brad Yates’ EFT tapping for anxiety videos on YouTube, these will help you cope with worry, fear, panic and anxiety.

 Do you know that, if done correctly, tapping therapy for anxiety is an incredibly effective way to handle this disorder?

-This post is a list of free and effective videos you can use as a complement to conventional medication or even counselling (although you may find that your therapist is also a tapping practitioner and may even recommend it to you).
+This post is a list of free and effective videos you can use as a complement to conventional medication or even counselling (although you may find, as I did, that your therapist is also a tapping practitioner and may even recommend it to you).

 What is tapping?

-As you can see, tapping is a remarkable healing modality that’s based on the same principles used in acupuncture sans needles and has been successful in thousands of different cases that cover a gamut of emotional, health and performance issues.
+As you can see, EFT tapping is a remarkable healing modality that has been successful in thousands of different cases that cover a gamut of emotional, health and performance issues.